CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - The use of certification paths in organisation signatures introduces additional complexity and potential security vulnerabilities.
 5. **Verification Presentation:**
    - Verification interfaces MUST clearly distinguish between cryptographically proven member signatures and organisation signatures with member attribution.
-   - End users of applications implementing VeraId may need to be informed about the different trust implications of these signature types.
+   - End users of applications implementing DomainAuth may need to be informed about the different trust implications of these signature types.
    - Implementations SHOULD use distinct visual indicators or terminology to prevent confusion between the two signature types.

-To mitigate these risks, developers integrating VeraId SHOULD:
+To mitigate these risks, developers integrating DomainAuth SHOULD:

 - Prefer member signatures over organisation signatures when practical.
 - Limit the use of organisation signatures to specific use cases where certificate management for members is impractical.